Cengkaruk/qiscus-sdk-web/docs/create-your-app.md

 ### Initiating Qiscus Chat SDK
-To configure Qiscus Chat SDK, you need to include `qiscus-sdk.js` to your HTML file that you created before (see #defining container section).
-You can get `qiscus-sdk.js` files from Sample App or You can directly download it [here](https://github.com/qiscus/qiscus-sdk-web/releases/latest).
+To configure Qiscus Chat SDK, you need to include `qiscus-sdk.js` to your HTML file that you created before (see [#defining container](#defining-container) section).
+You can get `qiscus-sdk.js` files from Sample App or you can directly download it [here](https://github.com/qiscus/qiscus-sdk-web/releases/latest).
 ```html
 <script src="path/to/qiscus-sdk.js"></script>